Skip to main content

 Variable Declaration Example

-Examples of declaring mutable and immutable variables of different types are as follows:
+Below are examples of declaring mutable and immutable variables of various types.